 With its elegant paper, wood and bamboo construction, Akari 1A creates a warm and diffused light that transforms any room into a welcoming environment.
 A work of art in itself, this handmade lamp exudes a timeless simplicity that perfectly suits both modern and classic interior design styles.

 The number "1A" identifies this specific model in the Akari series and it proudly carries Noguchi's design vision.
 Enrich your home or workspace with sublime lighting and aesthetics by investing in Akari 1A.
 Buy now to experience the fusion of function and beauty in this one-of-a-kind lamp that sets the standard for elegant and modern design.

 Genuine Japanese rice paper lamps with a modern twist

 In 1951, the Japanese-American artist and designer began designing light sculptures that were named 'Araki', which means "light" in Japanese.
 Noguchi emphasized that his art should have both practical and social functions.
 On a trip to Japan, he visited Gifu - a city known for the manufacture of lanterns and paper umbrellas - where he drew the first sketches for the Akari light sculptures.
 Within the following years, he created more than 100 models of pendant, table, floor and ceiling lamps in sizes from 24 to 290 centimeters.

-first designed the Akari Light sculpture, these have been made by hand at the Ozeki workshop in Gifu, Japan.
-It takes around six hours to manufacture one lamp, and it's all done by the best Japanese artisans out there.
-The crossed bamboo branches are assembled to create a template for the lamp, then the paper is carefully glued onto this wooden frame.
-One piece at a time, so it’s perfect.
-Once the glue has dried, the frame is removed, and the lampshade can be folded and shipped in flat boxes.
+first designed the Akari Light Sculptures, they have been handmade at the Ozeki workshop in Gifu, Japan.
+It takes about 6 hours to produce one lamp and it's all done by the best Japanese craftsmen in the business.
+The transverse bamboo poles are stretched into molds that determine the shape of the lamp.
+Then the paper is carefully glued to the wooden skeleton - one piece at a time to ensure a perfect fit.
+Once the glue has dried, the mold is removed and the shade can now be folded and shipped or stored in flat boxes.